ansell/csvsum/README.md

 # Setup

-1. Install Maven
+Install Maven and Git

+Download the Git repository.

-2. Set the csvsum program to be executable.
+Set the csvsum and csvmap programs to be executable.

     chmod a+x ./csvsum
     chmod a+x ./csvmap